How to Compare Socially Responsible (ESG) Investing Solutions

 2. Decide how you’ll assess “social responsibility.”

 Any responsible advisor offering an SRI portfolio strategy should detail why they consider it to be socially responsible.
 Some advisors might try to show you their reasoning qualitatively by giving you a list of stocks and bonds included in their portfolios.
-However, you should know that industry-wide criteria are well-established, which enable investors to more systematically assess what kind of investments they’re buying.
+However, you should know that industry-wide criteria are well-established, which enables investors to more systematically assess what kind of investments they’re buying.

 Most industry scoring systems for SRI fall under the umbrella of ESG ratings, which stands for Environment, Social, and Governance—the three broad categories for which companies are evaluated.
 While no ESG rating will ever completely match your personal values, they do tend to satisfy many investors’ corel criteria for socially responsible investing.